-On July 6, 2015 Council approved the "Business Licence By-law Review - Food Vehicle Schedule and Temporary Food Sales Update" (Report Number PS-15-36).
+On July 20, 2015 Council received the "Business Licence By-law Review - Food Vehicle Schedule and Temporary Food Sales Update" (Report Number PS-15-36).
 This report recommended an amendment to the Zoning By-law (1995)-14864 to regulate food vehicles on private lands be brought forward for Council's consideration by Q3 of 2016.